TIBCOSoftware/snappydata/docs/reference/command_line_utilities/store-backup.md

 - A restore script (restore.sh) copies the files back to their original locations.

 !!!
 Note
-	- SnappyData does not support backing up disk stores on systems with live transactions, or when concurrent DML statements are being executed. </br>If a backup of the live transaction or concurrent DML operations, is performed, there is a possibility of partial commits or partial changes of DML operations appearing in the backups.
+	- TIBCO ComputeDB does not support backing up disk stores on systems with live transactions, or when concurrent DML statements are being executed. </br>If a backup of the live transaction or concurrent DML operations, is performed, there is a possibility of partial commits or partial changes of DML operations appearing in the backups.
-	- SnappyData does not support taking incremental backups on systems with live transactions, or when concurrent DML statements are being executed.
+	- TIBCO ComputeDB does not support taking incremental backups on systems with live transactions, or when concurrent DML statements are being executed.

 - [Guidelines](#guidelines)